 - Magazine design

 - Quantitative research methods in photojournalism

 Popular Career Options

-People who study photojournalism at the bachelor's degree level are prepared for a variety of careers in photography and journalism.
-Since there aren't any licensure or certification requirements to be a photojournalist, people who enter the workforce after earning a bachelor's degree can qualify for the same positions as those with more education; however, experience, as evidenced by a strong portfolio of photographs, is important.
+Graduates with a bachelor's degree are prepared for a variety of careers in photography and journalism.
+Since there aren't any licensure or certification requirements to be a photojournalist, people who enter the workforce after earning a bachelor's degree can qualify for the same positions as those with more education.
+However, experience as evidenced by a strong portfolio of photographs is also important.
 The careers listed below are popular options: